NathanDavisBarrett/learning-vue-cli/tutorials/lesson1.md

 - _Check the features needed for your project_: Babel and Linter/Formatter
 will be selected.
 Leave these selected and use the arrow and space keys to choose **Router**.
 Press enter when you are done.

+- _If there is an option to "choose a version of Vue.js that you want to start the project with" be sure to select **v.2**.

 - _Use history mode for router?_: **Y**

 - _Pick a linter / formatter config_: Choose **ESLint with error prevention